Z11/robe-tech-blog/posts/stevie-the-bus-website.md

     * `gatsby-plugin-google-analytics` - Allows Google Analytics to capture data regarding visits to your site.
     * `gatsby-plugin-react-helmet` - Gives support for header data to help with SEO.

+What I liked about `Prismic`:
+* UI experience - The Prismic admin panel makes it super easy to add and structure your content.
+* Performance - The API is fast.
+Any content changes you make will be instantly available in the API.
+* Image optimization - When your app asks for images from Prismic during a build.
+The app will always get the .webp versions of the images which will make your website even faster.
+* Web Hooks - Prismic is able to call a Netlify webhook to initiate a build when content changes are made in Prismic...
+This is the cherry on top of the cake 🍰.
+No need for a developer to manually start a build, it's all automatic when content creaters/clients make changes in Prismic.
+* Price - FREE!!!! 🥇

 ⭐️ Special thanks to [Thalia Perla](https://www.thaliaperlaphoto.com/) for making the content for the website 💯